DmitriyWebDev/react-pet-project-1/README.md

 ##The weather web - application

 (!)
-Data can be recieved from web-site - openweathermap.org or from another web resource
+Data can be received from web-site - openweathermap.org or from another web resource

 (!)
-Requred libs for this app are: react.js and redux.
+Required libs for this app are: react.js and redux.

 Application functionality: